Hi all my furry friends… Skye Blake reporting on a very confusing subject! What are essential oils? Do they kill fleas?

 - using them directly on a cat’s skin

-- putting concentrated oils on fur, which is then licked off and swallowed
+- putting concentrated oils on fur, which the cat licked off and swallowed

 - using any oils or flea control products on a sick or pregnant cat